Marc Garneau: 41st Parliament and leadership campaign

 Garneau was narrowly re-elected in the 2011 election where he beat New Democratic Party candidate Joanne Corbeil.
-He was Liberal House leader and served as Liberal foreign affairs critic.
+He was Liberal House leader and served from 2013 as Liberal foreign affairs critic.
 He was a candidate for interim leadership of the Liberal Party, but was ultimately defeated by Bob Rae.
 Garneau announced later that year that he was considering a bid for the permanent leadership of the party.
 In the summer of 2012, he announced that he was looking for a "dream team" to run his leadership bid and that he would only run if he could find the right people.

 On November 21, 2012, Garneau was named his party's natural resources critic after David McGuinty resigned the post.

 On November 28, 2012, Garneau announced his bid for the leadership of the Liberal Party, placing a heavy focus on the economy.
 While fellow leadership candidate Justin Trudeau was widely seen as the front-runner in the race, Garneau was thought to be his main challenger among the candidates.
 With his entrance into the leadership race he resigned his post as Liberal House leader, while remaining the party's critic for natural resources.

 At the press conference announcing his candidacy Garneau ruled out any form of co-operation with the Green Party or New Democratic Party to help defeat the Conservative Party in the next election, which was proposed by leadership candidate Joyce Murray.

 On January 30, 2013, Garneau was replaced as natural resources critic by Ted Hsu.
-Garneau had been serving in the position on an interim basis.On March 13, 2013 Garneau announced his withdrawal from the race, and threw his support to front-runner Justin Trudeau.
+Garneau had been serving in the position on an interim basis.
+On March 13, 2013, Garneau announced his withdrawal from the race, and threw his support to front-runner Justin Trudeau.
 On September 18, 2013, Garneau was named co-chair of the Liberal International Affairs Council of Advisors, providing advice on foreign and defence issues to Liberal Party of Canada leader Justin Trudeau.